kedare/kedare-blog/content/blog/hugo-on-azure.md

 The artifacts are now hosted directly in an Azure Web App instead of a bucket, I replace CloudFront by Azure CDN (Premium Verizon) as said just before, and more recently, I've setup CI using Microsoft Visual Studio Team Service (for free)

+Of course, this article can be used without any issue with any other website generator (Lektor, Hexo, etc.) easily, just swap the hugo part on the CI by your static site generator.

 <!--more-->